Variations and similar games:

 - Boule de Bois

-Bowls – English
+Bowls (Lawn Bowls or Lawn Bowling) – English

 Non-spherical weighted balls